Basin Head barrier is not permanent, says tourism minister | CBC News

 Social media users voiced their displeasure with the government's lack of consulting or notifying the public before the barrier was put up.

+The channel became shallow after a major storm caused it to fill with sand over the winter months, according to a news release from the province.

-During low tide, there is only about two feet of water and there were worries someone could get hurt if they decided to jump off, he said.
+During low tide the water is less than a metre deep — about two feet — and there were worries someone could get hurt if they decided to jump in, MacKay said.

+The high water was measured at about 2.5 metres, making the channel half the depth it typically would be, the release said.

-"It was just too shallow, so we said 'we have to do something with this right away before the season started.'"
+"It was just too shallow, so we said we have to do something with this right away before the season started," he said.

-He said the fence will be coming down once dredging can take place and the goal is to have it out of the way by the time tourists start to arrive.
+MacKay said the fence will be removed once the run is dredged, and the province is making it a priority to have it out of the way by the time tourists start to arrive.

 "We've got every department working on it right now.
 I know DFO is doing whatever they can to do it."

-"The only thing that should have happened yesterday that obviously didn't was a sign should've went up with without explaining what took place.
+"The only thing that should have happened yesterday that obviously didn't was a sign should've went up with it explaining what took place.
 Which I'm guessing they're coming today."

-MacKay said the whole situation happened in a short 24 hours, the department had to act quick and didn't have time to alert the public.
+MacKay said the whole situation happened quickly in just 24 hours and the department didn't have time to alert the public.

-He said it is a number one priority to get the barrier down and dredging finished.

 More P.E.I. news